mauryask/mule-parquet-connector/README.md

 # Mule Parquet File Connector

 The project is inspired from the sources below.
-Please have a look-
+Please have a look for more details and how to use-

 Website: https://dejim.com/how-to-read-and-write-apache-parquet-files-in-mulesoft/?utm_source=rss&utm_medium=rss&utm_campaign=how-to-read-and-write-apache-parquet-files-in-mulesoft
 Youtuebe: https://youtu.be/V2TL4H5EB7I